daturit/lisa_studio/README.md

 - Serve and manage advertisements
 - Develop new products and features

-Lisa Studio may combine personal and non-personal data for the above purposes.
+Bao Vy may combine personal and non-personal data for the above purposes.

-In case you connect your social network account, Lisa Studio may access publicly available information from your profile such as:
+In case you connect your social network account, Bao Vy may access publicly available information from your profile such as:

 - Name, profile picture, user ID, friends list, email address, country, language, and time zone